raynamharris/LTCC-BIO103/index.md

 ## Group Activities

-- Explain to your neighbor why it takes longer for an unvaccinated person to mount an adaptive immune response to the coronavirus compared to a vaccinated person, all other factors considered equal.
+- Explain to your neighbor why it takes longer for an unvaccinated person to mount an adaptive immune response to the coronavirus compared to a vaccinated person.
 - Compare and contrast the immune response of healthy and immune-deficient individuals.
 - Discuss what might happen to the efficacy of a vaccine if the microbe mutates.